Ferroin/Roll35/README.md

 ## Planned Features

-- Roll for magic item availability in settlements.
 - Roll wands or scrolls for a specific spell level.
 - Roll for random weather conditions.
 - Automatically roll random spells present in items that store spells.